KyloIO/kylo-docs/installation/HDP25ClusterDeploymentGuide.rst

         3) Edit the "Update Elasticsearch" processor and set the HostName value to <KYLO_EDGE_HOSTNAME>.

-5. Note: An issue was found with the getJmsTopic processor URL.
+.. note:: An issue was found with the getJmsTopic processor URL.
 If you import the template using localhost and need to change it there is a bug that won’t allow the URL to be changed.
 The value is persisted to a file.

 .. code-block:: console